About

 She/Her/Hers

 Printed name: Yu Qian (Yu/yoo, Qian/chee-ahn); preferred name is Tracy.
-Tracy Qian is a pianist, organist, music arranger, collaborative musician, and presenter based in Iowa City, Iowa, where she is currently pursuing a Master of Arts in Organ Performance as a recipient of the Dorothy Frawley Fellowship under Dr. Gregory Hand.
+Tracy Qian is a pianist, organist, music arranger, collaborative musician, and presenter based in Columbus, Ohio.
+Dr. Qian holds degrees from The Ohio State University (MM and DMA, Piano Performance) and the University of Iowa (MA, Organ Performance).
+She is honored to be a recipient of the OHS Biggs Scholars Program from 2025 to 2028.

 A native of China, Dr. Qian began studying piano at age 4 with her mother, Mrs. Cui.
 She has toured extensively as both a pianist and organist in the United States, China, Italy, the Netherlands, and streamed her performance of Alexander Scriabin’s Piano Concerto Op.
 20 at the International Scriabin 150 Festival.
 Recently, she was invited to perform on the Müller organ at St. Bavo Church in Haarlem, Netherlands in July 2024.